 Read our bylaws for more information on officer duties and committee goals.

 CALLS FOR NOMINATIONS: Beginning late summer each year we begin the search for nominations for elected positions.
-If you or someone you know is interested in learning more about and running for an Executive Committee position, please email Kathy McGoff, chair of the Nominating Committee.
-Individuals must have membership dues paid through December of the current year to be on the ballot.
-Elections for the next calendar year are held during the last meeting of the preceding year.
+If you or someone you know is interested in learning more about and running for an Executive Committee position, please email Kathy McGoff, chair of the Nominating Committee or contact us at [email protected] and someone will get back to you.
+Individuals must have membership dues paid through December of the current year to be on the EC ballot.
+Elections for the next calendar year are conducted by electronic ballot and held in November of the preceding year.